apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/deploy2/proxyless_service_mesh.md

 #### Cloud-Native Scaffolding

-dubbogo-cli is a sub-project of the Apache/dubbo-go ecosystem, providing developers with convenient functions like application template creation, tool installation, and interface debugging to enhance user development efficiency.
+dubbogo-cli is maintained inside the Apache dubbo-go repository under `tools/dubbogo-cli`.
+It provides convenient functions such as application template creation, tool installation, and interface debugging to improve developer efficiency.

 For details, please refer to [【dubbogo-cli tool】](/en/overview/mannual/golang-sdk/refer/use_dubbogo_cli/)